Vincent-LAMBERT/inkscape-microgestures/README.md

 Make sure you have a [python3](https://www.python.org/downloads/) interpreter installed on your system.

 You can then install the extension by simply running `python3 -m pip install microrep` in a terminal.
 Pip should automatically install the required dependencies.
-If not, please check the list below :
+If not, please check the main dependencies of this package with the list below :
 - svg.path
 - numpy
 - scipy